 If you have clients that batch and work ahead, your leaving might not impact them at all.
 I just give them the information and tell them that based on their batching schedule they will be fine.

-5. Set Boundaries on Your Vacations
+Set Boundaries on Your Vacations

 Just because you’re a business owner doesn’t mean you owe your life to that business or your clients in your time off.
-I do think you owe your clients the courtesy of giving them notice to prepare if it will disrupt their workflow like I just mentioned, but we all deserve time off.
+I do think you owe your clients the courtesy of giving them notice to prepare if it will disrupt their workflow as I just mentioned, but we all deserve time off.

 And if you’re still in a corporate job, I believe the same there.
 I wasn’t always this way, but treat vacations like you’re going to be without service.
 You deserve this time off, take the time off.